 Parkandillick Gallery 3: This page has images of the Middle Chamber which houses the top of the 50″ cylinder, the valve chest and the piston rod rising to the beam above.

 A feature of special interest is the arrangement of three valves in the top valve chest or ‘nozzle’.
 These usually stand in line with the valve admitting steam to the cylinder in the middle.
 In this engine the ‘equilibrium’ valve, controlling the exit of steam on the return (pumping) stroke, occupies this position.

-This makes a convenient arrangement for joining to the equilibrium pipe, which can be seen in front of the cylinder, but is not conducive to thermal efficiency because the live steam impinges on surfaces cooled by the equilibrium steam on its way to the cylinder.
+The invention of the St. Austell governor is credited to local engineer, ‘Jackie’ Menire.
 Other features include the use of hardwood pins in the valve gear to make it work more quietly.
 (Courtesy of The Trevithick Society)